ffroliva/mimecast-frontend/README.md

 Another option would be run the following command line in your terminal: `java -jar ./target/mimecast-backend-0.0.1.jar`.

 > Make sure you run this command at root level of the mimecast-backend folder

+## Testing the backend

+In order to test the backend you can use the following command: `curl 'http://localhost:8080/file/search?rootPath=/tmp&searchTerm=aaa'`

+> In my case I am using linux machine who has a _/tmp_ path.
+Make sure you change the `rootPath` request parameter to a valid path inside the OS where the backend is running.